Shin-Code-Editor/Shin-Code-Editor.github.io/docs/git-guide.md

 ## File Diffs

 Sometimes you need to see changes between your local repository and the remote repository; this is when a diff viewer is needed.
-Shin Code Editor has a built-in diff viewer for files that have changed from the remote repo.
+Wecde has a built-in diff viewer for files that have changed from the remote repo.

 [Back to Top](#git-guide)